MarcoLonardo/SWE-Project-Methodology-and-Architecture-Design/comp0035_coursework1.md

 ## Selection of project methodology
 ### Methodology (or combination) selected

+The Scenario: EU.com wants to develop (copy this from previous scnario examples)

 Choosing an Agile methodology for this project will be essential given the business criteria identified in the next section.
 In particular, we will focus on the Scrum Methodology as it will equip the team with a rigorous but flexible process applicable for data science.
 This will be important, because not only, we are looking to develop a web